-15.2 CANADIAN REGULATIONS:
+CANADIAN REGULATIONS:

-- 15.2.1 Canadian DSL/NDSL Inventory Status: The components of this product are on the DSL Inventory. - 15.2.2 Canadian Environmental Protection Act (CEPA) Priorities Substances Lists: The Xylene component is on the CEPA Priority Substances 1 List, not considered as "TOXIC" under Section 64 of CEPA.
-As an organic tin compound, the Dibutyltin Dilaurate component is also listed on the Priority Substances 1 List. - 15.2.3 Canadian WHMIS (HPR-GHS) 2015 Classification and Symbols: See Section 16 in Classification and Symbols under HPR-GHS 2015.
+- Canadian DSL/NDSL Inventory Status: The components of this product are on the DSL Inventory. - Canadian Environmental Protection Act (CEPA) Priorities Substances Lists: No component is on the CEPA Toxic Substances 1 list - Canadian WHMIS (HPR-GHS) 2015 Classification and Symbols: See Section 16 in Classification and Symbols under HPR-15.2.3 GHS 2015.